-Pope Francis’ book explores George Floyd, virus skeptics
+Pope book backs George Floyd protests, blasts virus skeptic

 The second COVID-19 moment was when he moved to Germany in 1986 to work on his thesis and felt such loneliness and isolation he moved back to Argentina without finishing it.

-The third moment occurred during the nearly two years he spent in exile in Cordoba, northern Argentina, as penance for his authoritarian-laced reign as head of the Jesuit order in the country.
+The third occurred during the nearly two years he spent in exile in Cordoba, northern Argentina, as penance for his authoritarian-laced reign as head of the Jesuit order in the country.

 “I’m sure I did a few good things, but I could be very harsh.
 In Cordoba, they made me pay and they were right to do so,” he wrote.

-But he also revealed that while in Cordoba he read a 37-volume of the “History of the Popes.”
+But he also revealed that while in Cordoba he read a 37-volume “History of the Popes.”

 “Once you know that papal history, there’s not that much that goes on in the Vatican Curia and the church today that can shock you,” he wrote.